secure-77/Perlite/README.md

 # Perlite
  A web based markdown viewer optimized for Obsidian

-Just put your hole Obsidian vault the root directory from your web server.
+Just put your hole Obsidian vault in the root directory from your web server.
 The Page will built up by it self.

 ## Demo